 The Chinese company Melco Crown Entertainment paid for the movie.
 The company is a partnership between Chinese mogul Lawrence Ho and Australian businessman James Packer.
 Packer shares the production company RatPac with director/producer Brett Ratner.
 Melco and RatPac produced the film under Ratner’s supervision in order to showcase the opportunities in the Chinese film market to Hollywood.
 Reversely, the film can show the cagey and strict Chinese government that big stars are game to play when it comes to foreign content.
 The biggest stars in the world and a legendary director is proof positive and will work as a calling card for both Melco and RatPac.

-The short was initially to be featured at the Venice Film Festival in 2015, but was cancelled because of “technical issues.”
-Yet, rumor had it, the film was removed for being far too commercial to be considered for competition.
+The short was initially to be featured at the Venice Film Festival in 2015, but was canceled because of “technical issues.”
+Yet, rumor had it, the film was removed for being far too commercial to be considered for the competition.
 All involved claim it is not a commercial, but watching it makes it clear, the hotels are the main characters despite the star power.

 The full-length short screened ahead of films in movie theaters in China ahead of mainstream films.
 The Chinese government has strict rules about casino ads in mainland China, so this short works as an elegant loophole.

-The short does feels as though Hollywood is happy to find a way into the Chinese market, yet play by their rules.
+The short does feel as though Hollywood is happy to find a way into the Chinese market, yet play by their rules.
 Many films are edited or originally written to follow Chinese policy these days.
 Iron Man 3 from Marvel Studios featured an added scene of Iron Man flying over China and included a major Chinese star in the Chinese cut of the film.
 The Audition represents the marriage between Hollywood’s financial interests in the Chinese film market with Chinese commercialism.
 The behind-the-scenes story of this short offers a microcosmic look at the international Hollywood conversation.

 Hollywood has been leaning closer and closer to the international box office in the last decade or so.
 Primarily, this is making films focus less on America-centric story while using Hollywood’s filmmaking prowess to create content only Hollywood can.
 From this, filmmaking in other countries may not develop into its own brand best representing its own culture.
 The more Hollywood dominates, the less room there may be for local films to make it big.

 China is actively trying to up their game, but their films rarely reach outside of China.
-A greater exchange of ideas and culture through film is the optimistic version of the future of film.
+A greater exchange of ideas and culture through cinema is the optimistic version of the future of film.
 The pessimistic side pushes us into culture-less story with risk-averse films guaranteed to make money back by utilizing preexisting and popular content.
 The Audition sits on the more optimistic side, if only it was given a wider release and wasn’t scripted with so much commercialism in mind.

 Although the film is not perfect, it is fun.
 The talent behind it is impressive.
 Those involved think this could be developed into a feature.
 The only version posted online in 2016 is in poor quality.
 Check it out below for a taste of this funny little project.